 One country that felt the blow of the pandemic was India.
 After having an impressive year following the blunders of covid, with exports at record highs and the rich getting richer, it is curious to see that employment hasn’t also risen.

-The growth of India’s economy is the result of the countries upper class who’s spending does not exceed beyond their own strata.
-Having the mass spending have an affect on the working class is difficult when the working-class are unable to work for their money.
+The growth of India’s economy is the result of the country's upper class whose spending does not exceed beyond their own strata.
+Having mass spending have an effect on the working class is difficult when the working class are unable to work for their money.
 There has always been a clear and obvious divide in India, however, the pandemic ironed out the divide significantly.
 This is clear by looking at the uneven growth that occurs across the nation.
 Whilst the upper classes remain safe, millions of Indians are falling into poverty on a daily basis.

 The rising unemployment rate can be seen across India.
 Many Indians are beginning to leave farms and agricultural jobs for jobs in different industries.
 As well as this, more women are seeking jobs, unable to find a sufficient amount of income.

 Some have stated that whilst unemployment is bad, the focus remains on inflation – especially as that affects everyone nationwide.